swimlane/atomic-operator/docs/index.md

 * Support local execution of Atomic Red Teams tests on Windows, macOS, and Linux systems
 * Can prompt for input arguments but not required
 * Assist with downloading the atomic-red-team repository
+* Can be automated further based on a configuration file

 ## Getting Started